 There are two primary scenarios that could justify surveillance infrastructure without using the internet and all the rich features it offers.

-In both of these situations, a wireless surveillance camera without the internet will keep your business safer.
+In both of these situations, a wireless surveillance camera without the internet will keep your business safer than it would be without any cameras at all.

 Industries With Extra Vulnerabilities